benjaminsoellner/CarND-MPC-Project/README.md

 * [``src/MPC.cpp``](src/MPC.cpp): Controller logic
 * [``src/main.cpp``](src/main.cpp): Boilerplate code and code for websocket communication as well as initializing of controller + preprocessing of data
+* ``ide_profiles/netbeans-win10-docker``: some ressources to get started with a development environment based on Windows 10 Home + Docker (with Boot2Docker in Virtual Box) running GNU Build tools + Netbeans with Remote Debugging.
+Even includes X11 forwarding of graphics produced by matplotlib to Xming on Windows or similar.